Through a commitment to social transformation, UPEP advances educational equity through on-site higher education, empirical research, and advocacy.

 What we do: Organize, manage, and plan for-credit and non-credit bearing educational programs such as classes, workshops, and guest lectures at the Utah State Correctional Facility.
 Faculty from the University of Utah, as well as faculty from our partner schools such as Brigham Young University, Southern Utah University, and Utah Valley University have all offered an array of programming in art, history, law, music, and philosophy.

 Ways to Give

-At this time, UPEP is a non-credit program.
 We are actively fundraising to cover costs associated with enrollment.
-All costs associated with attendance are covered by the Project.
-Incarcerated students are not asked to financially pay for participation in UPEP.
+Students are not asked to financially pay for participation in UPEP.
+Support a UPEP student by donating today.
+Your donations help fund books, supplies, and faculty instruction costs.

 In preparation for the upcoming semester, we're stocking up on supplies for students, including legal pads, pens, notebooks, etc. Please consider supporting our on-site programming by purchasing an item from our Amazon Wishlist.